vsariola/sointu/README.md

     no %ifdefs cluttering the view, many opportunities to shave away instructions became apparent.
 Also, by making the most advanced synth cheaply available to the scene, we promote better music in future 4ks :)
   - Size first, speed second.
-Speed will only considered, if the situation becomes untolerable.
+Speed will only considered if the situation becomes untolerable.
   - Benchmark optimizations.
 Compression results are sometimes slightly nonintuitive so alternative implementations should always be benchmarked